-AFG calls for a regulatory change allowing the submission of the executive directors' compensation policy to a vote by shareholders at the general meeting ("say on pay").
+AFG calls for a regulatory change that would allow for the submission of the executive directors' compensation policy to a vote by shareholders at the general meeting ("say on pay").

 4. Stock options and bonus shares

 4.1.
 Share subscription or purchase options